-Under the Fair Labor Standards Act (FLSA), if you regularly earn more than $30 per month in tips you are covered by a minimum wage provision different from employees who don’t earn tip income.
-Under employee pay laws, your employer is required to pay you $2.13 per hour, and may take a “tip credit” for the difference between the tip minimum wage and the amount remaining to reach the regular minimum wage (currently $5.12).
-If you do not earn enough tips in a pay period to make up the difference between the tip minimum wage and the regular employee minimum wage, your employer must pay you the difference.
+If you are an employee that earns tips, your pay will be figured out differently.
+Under the Fair Labor Standards Act (FLSA), if you regularly make more than $30 per month in tips, you are covered by a minimum wage rule that is different from other employees who don’t earn tips.
+Your employer must pay you $2.13 per hour and may take a “tip credit” for the amount of money between the tip minimum wage and the regular minimum wage.
+The total is currently a tip credit of $5.12, since the regular minimum wage is $8.75.
+The credit is the amount of money your employer does NOT have to pay you if you make up the amount through tips.
+If you do not earn enough tips in a pay period to make up the difference between the tip minimum wage of $2.13 and the regular employee minimum wage of $8.75, your employer must pay you the difference.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.